ismo-karkkainen/datalackeytools/README.md

 # Testing

-You need to build, test and install the gem before other tests.
-In short:
+In short (install using sudo if needed):

+    rake test
     rake build
-    rake testgem
-    sudo rake installgem
-    rake test
-    sudo rake install
+    rake install

-To run a sub-set of tests run test.sh with argument state, make, mapped, or run.
+To run a sub-set of tests see the output of rake --tasks
-They correspond to scripts in test directory.

-To run an individual test, the tests print exit code and the command, so you can copy the command and prefix "./" to program name and "test/" to the file name argument.
+To run an individual test, the tests print exit code and the command, so you can copy the command and prefix "bin/" to program name and "test/" to the file name argument.
 For example, the output line:

     0 datalackey-state -m --stderr -f 4 state/launch-terminate.state

 Corresponds to command:

-    ./datalackey-state -m --stderr -f 4 test/state/launch-terminate.state
+    bin/datalackey-state -m --stderr -f 4 test/state/launch-terminate.state

 # License

 Copyright © 2019-2021 Ismo Kärkkäinen

 Licensed under Universal Permissive License.
-See License.txt.
+See LICENSE.txt.